-Parents who would like to express concerns regarding any educational/library materials, may file on objection regarding non-adopted instructional and library/media center and other educational materials by clicking on the Instructional Materials link on the Dadeschools website.
+Parents that would like to express concerns regarding any educational/library materials may file on objection regarding non-adopted instructional and library/media center and other educational materials by visiting the Instructional Materials link under the parent tab at their school's website or by clicking on the Instructional Materials link on the Dadeschools website.

-Interscholastic Athletics/Intramurals
+Interscholastic Athletics/Intramurals (as applicable)

 The Division of Athletics, Activities and Accreditation works with M-DCPS school sites to provide students with opportunities to participate in athletics at various levels.
 Athletic programs are offered at K-8 Centers, middle schools and high schools.
-At the middle schools, athletics consists of intramural and interscholastic programs.
+At the middle school level, athletics consists of intramural and interscholastic programs.
 At the high school level, interscholastic programs are offered at most senior high schools.

 For participation in interscholastic athletics at the middle school level, a student must have a 2.00 GPA in conduct and academics to participate.
 His or her parent must sign the M-DCPS Middle School Athletic Program Consent and Release from Liability Certificate.
-For participation in interscholastic athletics at the high school level, students must have a GPA of 2.00 in conduct and academics is required except for incoming freshman.
+For participation in interscholastic athletics at the high school level, a GPA of 2.00 in conduct and academics is required except for incoming freshman.
 All participants must purchase athletic and/or football insurance to participate and must have a current physical form on file.